FudaWiki/fudawiki-files/hanafuda/games/echobo.md

 A **pen and paper or notepad** to keep track of the chosen months of each passing round may be useful.

 ## Ground Rules
-Before play begins, the group should agree on the *player bet limit*, which is the maximum amount a player could bet during one round, and once it is reached, no further bets can be placed by the player.
+Before play begins, the group should agree on the *bet size*, which is the fixed amount a player could bet on one card.

 Also, the group should agree on the *maximum number of cards a player can place a bet* during one round.
 In Tehonbiki, **4 cards** is the maximum, so it is safe to adopt this number as well.

 ## Choosing the Dealer
 No method is stipulated in choosing the dealer, since it is only done in casual games.

 Once the dealer is chosen, the remaining players (bettors) seat themselves on the other side of the table opposite the dealer.